 Website Architecture for Users

 The primary objective of your website is to present your products or services to prospective customers.
-As such:

 Website Architecture Forms the Foundation of User Experience